annatindall/microsoft-teams-apps-icebreaker/README.md

 | [Documentation](https://github.com/OfficeDev/microsoft-teams-icebreaker-app/wiki) | [Deployment guide](https://github.com/OfficeDev/microsoft-teams-icebreaker-app/wiki/Deployment-guide) | [Architecture](https://github.com/OfficeDev/microsoft-teams-icebreaker-app/wiki/Solution-overview) |
 | ---- | ---- | ---- |

 Many good things in life come about through happenstance.
 Icebreaker enables happenstance for your team.
-Icebreaker is a Teams bot that helps the whole team get closer by pairing up members every week at random to meet for coffee, burgers, pizza, or a walk around the block.
+Icebreaker is a Teams bot that helps the whole team get closer by grouping members every week at random to meet for coffee, burgers, pizza, or a walk around the block.
 The bot does the heavy lifting of finding a new person to meet with each week, and aids in scheduling the meetup.

 Icebreaker works really well for cultivating small, interest-based communities within your organization.
 For example, an organization may leverage this bot for a DevOps interest group to help facilitate organic cross-pollination of ideas and best practices.
 Another common use case is new employees’ cohorts to help employees learn more about each other and assimilate better in the new environment.